gonfva/gonfva.github.io/content/en/blog/2022-04-28-editor-variable-script.md

 categories: [Developer, got ya]
 ---

-I've decieded I'm going to start writing again, even small things.
+I've decided I'm going to start writing again, even small things.

 This week I was trying to create a Kubernetes cluster using [Kops](https://kops.sigs.k8s.io/).
 In the end it didn't work (mainly because it uses a Classic LoadBalancer and we don't have public IPs in that VPC)